 Advantages to verifying ultimate limit state (ULS) by numerical simulation include the checking of multiple failure forms that are not pre-determined and more accurate constitutive modelling.
 However, geotechnical simulation is particularly challenging due to the high non-linearity of ground constitutive behaviour and interactions with stiff structures.
-The next generation of the European geotechnical design standard Eurocode 7 will be the first to cover numerical simulation specifically and this webinar will provide an overview of the new rules and the reasoning behind them, together with worked examples.
+The next generation of the European geotechnical design standard Eurocode 7 will be the first to cover numerical simulation specifically and this webinar provided an overview of the new rules and the reasoning behind them, together with worked examples.

 This webinar was available for free to the engineering analysis community, as part of NAFEMS' efforts to bring the community together online.